walmanjm/Frontend_Mentor_Challenge/Fylo_Data_Storage_Component/README.md

 ```
 ### Continued development

-this is knew to me but i like it, im still learning and will continue learning
+this is knew to me but i like it, im stil learning and will continue learning

 ### Useful resources